|

 The DSM diagnostic criteria

-further require an assessment
+further require an

-and determination of impairment
+assessment and determination

-in adaptive functioning in order
+functioning in order to make

-to make a diagnosis of mental
+a diagnosis of mental

 retardation.